At 643 pounds, Jeff Butts felt he was running out of options.

 Jeff’s problems began twenty years earlier when he moved to a new job in a new state, away from his friends and family.
 He developed the habit of eating when he was bored, lonely, mad, or celebrating.
 The heavier he got, the harder it was to move – and the heavier he got.
 He was caught in a vicious cycle.

-As his weight continued to increase (643 at his highest), his life became more limited.
+His life became more limited.
 “I was getting to work but that was about it.
 I was using a walker and had hand controls in my vehicle because I couldn’t move my foot from the accelerator to the brake.”

 Finding a Way There